tojozefi/azurebatch/customcode/README.md

 # Running custom code in parallel with Batch Explorer
 The exercise shows how to run a custom program code at scale on Azure Batch, using Batch Explorer and job templates.

+Job templates are part of [Azure Batch CLI extension](https://github.com/Azure/azure-batch-cli-extensions/blob/master/README.rst) package, see [here](https://github.com/Azure/azure-batch-cli-extensions/blob/master/doc/templates.md) for more information.

 ## Preparation
 ### 1. Create a Batch account